 Three meals a day are served to singles in the relaxing community dining hall.
 Kitchens for flexible, independent meal preparation are provided in the family units.

 A case manager and an employment services worker work in partnership with students to secure steady jobs, build a stable lifestyle and obtain permanent housing.
-Students' interests, abilities and career/life goals will be assessed.
-They learn job search skills, how to keep a job and given tools to advance their chosen career paths.
-Job-training opportunities are available on campus, as well as throughout the community.
-The Sacramento Works One-Stop Career Center is located on-campus.
 Students also attend a variety of daily group sessions focusing on substance-abuse recovery, parenting skills and budgeting.

-For those preparing to move to permanent-housing situations, Mather Community Campus' housing specialist assists in locating a new home.
+For those preparing to move to permanent-housing situations, Mather Community Campus's housing specialist assists in locating a new home.